lucasgreenwell/comms_app/storage_doc.md

 2. Clean up files when associated content is deleted
 3. Validate file types and sizes before upload
 4. Use appropriate file naming conventions for each bucket
 5. Implement proper access control through Supabase policies
+6. Use appropriate audio formats and compression for voice content
+7. Handle audio streaming efficiently to optimize bandwidth usage